-Hideyuki Yamamoto is a member of the Firm’s Tax and Transfer Pricing Practice Group in Tokyo, and previously worked in the Firm’s Washington office.
-He advises mainly on dispute related matters, including tax litigation.
-Prior to joining Baker McKenzie, Mr. Yamamoto was engaged for several years as a CPA at one of Japan’s largest accounting firms.
+Hideyuki Yamamoto is a member of the Firm's Tax and Transfer Pricing Practice Group in Tokyo and previously worked at the Firm's Washington office.
+He advises mainly on dispute-related matters, including tax litigation.
+Prior to joining Baker McKenzie, Hideyuki was engaged for several years as a CPA at one of Japan's largest accounting firms.
 He has been selected to serve as a member of the National Bar Examination Committee (Tax Law) by the Ministry of Justice.
-Hideyuki has held a succession of positions in the Japan Federation of Bar Associations, including member of the Taxation Committee, chairman of the Tax Procedure and Tax Dispute Division, and vice chairman of the project team to reform the Act on General Rules for National Tax.
-He also served as chairman of the Tokyo Bar Association Tax Committee.
+Hideyuki has held a succession of positions in the Japan Federation of Bar Associations, including member of the Taxation Committee, chairman of the Tax Procedure and Tax Dispute Division and vice chairman of the project team considering reforms to the Act on General Rules for National Tax.
+He has also served as chairman of the Tokyo Bar Association Tax Committee.
 He is a member of the Expert Committee on Strengthening the Governance of International Sports Events in Tokyo.

 Representative Legal Matters

-- Acted as lead counsel for Adobe Systems in an action to seek revocation of transfer pricing taxation (entire reassessment revoked: Tokyo High Court decision on 30 October 2008 (final)).
+- Acted as lead counsel for Adobe Systems in a successful action seeking revocation of a transfer pricing tax reassessment.

-- Represented a Japanese electronic component company in an administrative appeal to seek revocation of transfer pricing taxation (most of the reassessment reversed).
+- Represented a Japanese electronics component company in a successful administrative appeal seeking revocation of a transfer pricing tax reassessment.

-- Acted for a chemical make in a review application to seek revocation of transfer price taxation (part of the reassessment reversed).
+- Acted for a chemical manufacturer in a partially successful review application seeking revocation of a transfer price tax reassessment.

-- Acted for a Japanese corporation in an appeal to National Tax Tribunal to seek revocation of entire tax imposed on the donation made to a Southeast Asian public corporation in relation to the sale of a system based on international bidding (revoked in its entirety).
+- Acted for a Japanese corporation in a successful appeal to the National Tax Tribunal seeking revocation of all tax imposed on a donation made to a Southeast Asian public corporation in relation to the sale of a system based on international bidding.

-- Acted for a Japanese corporation in an administrative appeal to seek revocation of entire tax imposed on the donation made in relation to the acquisition of resource development interests in Southeast Asia (revoked in its entirety).
+- Acted for a Japanese corporation in a successful administrative appeal seeking revocation of the entire tax assessment imposed on a donation made in relation to the acquisition of resource development interests in Southeast Asia.

 Professional Associations and Memberships